 For the purpose of this article, we will focus on defining what high functioning autism is, and how it is expressed.

 High functioning autism is used to describe people with autism with standard intelligence who can read, write, and speak.
 It is not a medical term and is used informally to stress a particular group of people with autism who do not fall under the category of classic autism.

 People with high functioning autism may exhibit a delay or lack of social skills.
 They can have difficulty understanding the feelings and reactions of others which can make them appear to be insensitive at times.
 Some people may struggle to interact and insist on talking about things they are passionate about instead.
 Sarcasm and humor are sometimes lost to a person with high functioning autism, and he/she might prefer to rely on movies and books to learn about social customs.

 High functioning autism characteristics

+You might wonder, “What does high functioning autism look like in adults?,” or “How do we recognize high functioning autism in children?”
 Because there are no obvious indicators that a person has high functioning autism, it can be hard to spot and diagnose.
-Conducting accurate high functioning autism tests is crucial to identify this unique but treatable disorder correctly.
+Conducting accurate autism tests is crucial to identifying traits of high functioning autism.

 Parents and school personnel are sometimes not able to notice high functioning autism behaviors until a child is older and social interactions become more complex and, at the same time, become a bigger part of his/her life.
 A person with high functioning autism may thrive academically but struggle socially, which will have an impact on his/her confidence and self-esteem.